Murphydbuffalo/hyp/README.md

 There are RSpec unit tests for code that doesn't depend on Rails in the `spec` directory as well as a dummy Rails application under `spec/dummy`.

+There are specs for Rails-dependent classes in `spec/dummy/spec`, to run those:
+1. `cd spec/dummy`
+2. `rspec spec/**/*_spec.rb`

-There are specs for Rails-dependent classes in `spec/dummy/spec`, and you can also boot up the dummy application to play around with Hyp in the browser.
-To run the dummy app you need to:
+You can also boot up the dummy application to play around with Hyp in the browser.
+To. run the dummy app you need to:
+1. `cd spec/dummy`
-1. `Run a postgres server`
+2. `Run a local postgres server`
-2. `createdb dummy_development`
+3. `createdb dummy_development`
-3. `cd spec/dummy`
+4. `cd spec/dummy`
-4. `bundle install`
+5. `bundle install`
-5. `rails g hyp:install`
 6. `bundle exec rake db:migrate`
 7. `rails s`